JuliaMath/Polynomials.jl/README.md

 ERROR: Polynomials must have same variable.
 ```

-To get the degree of the polynomial use `degree` method
+To get the degree of the polynomial use the `degree` method

 ```
 julia> degree(p)